woctezuma/stable-diffusion-colab/README.md

 # Stable Diffusion XL Turbo - Colab

-The goal of this repository is to provide a Colab notebook to run the text-to-image ["Stable Diffusion XL Turbo"][huggingface-latest-weights] model [1].
+The goal of this repository is to provide a Colab notebook to run the text-to-image ["Stable Diffusion XL Turbo"][huggingface-latest-weights] model.

 ## Usage